MFloru/Bacchus-R1/Meeting_4.md

 *Everybody looks at (and complete the agenda of) the next minute meeting*

-*Brain-stormings over “Possible other markets” overviewed by Matthias and maybe “Other industries we can use ideas from regarding the processing of crickets into flour” by Max. *
+*Brain-stormings over “Possible other markets” overviewed by Matthias (I don't think we need to do this) and maybe “Other industries we can use ideas from regarding the processing of crickets into flour” by Max. *

 *Melinda and Max will design our Business Model Canvas*